mcidclan/cloud-of-voxels/README.md

 <br/>

-To export your model via Blender,
+To export your model, use Blender >= 2.58 <= 2.78c

 open the Blender file and run the Python script.

-One time is done, replace the voxelmodels.cpp by the generated file.
+Once it's done, replace the voxelmodels.cpp by the generated file.

 <br/>

-If you want to test different screen size, change the value
+If you want to test different screen size, change the value of OCTREE_SIZE

-of OCTREE_SIZE in Render.h
+in Render.h, this will automatically the corresponding screen size.

 Enjoy!